 Personally, I think 2019 seems very early for the PS5.
 It’s not completely impossible, no, but looking at the number of major first party exclusives Sony have announced and lined up for the PS4, it does look unlikely that a new system will launch in just a year.
 If that were to be the case, Days Gone, Dreams, Ghost of Tsushima, Death Stranding, and The Last of Us- Part II would all have to launch within the next 12-14 months, and that seems highly unlikely.

-Then again, during the PS3’s final 12-14 months before the PS4’s launch, Sony had a similarly packed release schedule, with the likes of God of War: Ascension, The Last of Us, Gran Turismo 6, and Beyond: Two Souls all launching within that period.
+Then again, during the PS3’s final 12-14 months before the PS4’s launch, Sony had a similarly packed release schedule, with the likes of The Last of Us, Gran Turismo 6, and Beyond: Two Souls all launching within that period.
 So it’s not like it’s never happened before.
 There’s also the chance that the likes of Death Stranding could be cross-generation releases, so you never know.

 What’s your take on this?
 Tells us in your comments below.